Contact Us 1-800-596-4880

 Set up ingress and egress gateways for target space using Anypoint CLI

 Managed Flex Gateway with target space entitlements.
-At least one small Managed Flex Gateway and one large Managed Flex Gateway are required.
+Create at least one small Managed Flex Gateway and one large Managed Flex Gateway.

 Node 20 (v20.19.4).
 For more information, see Download Node.js.